fbpx

 An accessible and inclusive playground offers a variety of equipment and challenge levels, so children of all abilities can play, develop and grow.
 Accessible playgrounds feature wheelchair-friendly access routes, so kids can reach the play area with ease.
 Accessibility is a critical component in playgrounds for the following reasons:

 • All new playgrounds must be ADA compliant: According to the Americans with Disabilities Act (ADA), newly designed or constructed play areas must be accessible.
-The ADA is meant to eliminate discrimination and protect the rights of all children.
-Creating an ADA-compliant playground benefits the kids in your community and ensures you’re in line with the law.
+The ADA aims to eliminate discrimination and protect the rights of all children.
+Therefore, creating an ADA-compliant playground benefits the kids in your community and ensures you’re in line with the law.

-• Play is a vital part of development: Play is an essential component of childhood development for all kids.
+• Play is a vital part of development: Play is an essential component of childhood development for all kids, whether they use a wheelchair or not.
 At the playground, kids can use equipment that helps them develop and improve hand-eye coordination, motor skills, balance and physical strength.
 It also promotes the development of social skills as kids freely interact with each other, learn to take turns and practice teamwork skills.
-Whether a child uses a wheelchair or not, a playground promotes health and well-being.
-Therefore, it’s important that designers recognize the value playgrounds have for children with disabilities.

-• Inclusive play encourages tolerance: Inclusive playgrounds encourage kids to play together.
-As kids play, they learn to appreciate and accept each other, despite their differences and similarities.
+• Inclusive play encourages tolerance: As kids play, they learn to appreciate and accept each other despite their differences and similarities.
 As a result, all kids will be seen as equal members of society who can contribute their skills and talents, regardless of their ability levels.
-Inclusion replaces exclusion, not just at the playground, but in all contexts.
+Inclusion replaces exclusion, not just at the playground but in all contexts.

 • Playing is a childhood right: All kids crave climbing, swinging, sliding, interacting with others and playing make-believe.
 No child should be excluded from fulfilling these basic childhood needs.
 Accessible playgrounds ensure every kid gets to be a kid in a stimulating and comfortable environment.